 Resolver provides applications to address security, compliance, and risk requirements for over 1,000 of the largest organizations in the world.
 Resolver’s software includes applications such as Incident Reporting, Command Center, Investigations & Case Management, Risk Assessment, Enterprise Risk Management, Internal Audit, Compliance, and Internal Control.

-Resolver has over 220 employees across its North American offices and supports customers across 40 countries.
+Resolver has over 380 employees across its offices around the globe and supports customers across 40 countries.

 Resolver’s Integrated Risk, Governance and Compliance Management platform helps plan and prepare organizations to limit the likeliness or impact of events from occurring; this includes: